325th Fighter Wing: History

 The 325th Fighter Wing was established on 10 May 1948 and activated on 9 June 1948.
 It conducted air defense of the U.S. west coast, 1948–1952 and 1956–1968.
 Beginning in spring 1949, the 325th conducted the All Weather Combat Crew Training School.
 During 1950, the wing also controlled a troop carrier squadron and from May 1950 to June 1951, provided training for elements of a troop carrier wing.
 On 6 February 1952 the Wing was inactivated and replaced by the 4704th Air Defense Wing, which assumed most of its operational role, while the 567th Air Base Group assumed its host base functions.

 An Air Defense Command program to reactivate historic units named "Project Arrow" resulted in the reactivation of the 325th Fighter Group (Air Defense) on 18 August 1955.
 The 325th group assumed the mission, personnel and equipment of the 567th Air Defense Group.
 The 325th served as the "host" unit at McChord Air Force Base until October 1956.
 From February to July 1968, the wing operated an air defense detachment at Osan Air Base, South Korea.
 The 325th was again inactivated in late 1968.
 The 325th Fighter Wing was activated on 18 October 1956 and was assigned the 325th group as a subordinate unit controlling its operational squadrons.

 On 22 October 1962, before President John F. Kennedy told Americans that missiles were in place in Cuba, the wing dispersed a portion of its force, equipped with nuclear tipped missiles to Paine Air Force Base at the start of the Cuban Missile Crisis.
 These planes returned to McChord after the crisis.

 On 15 March 1963 two Soviet bombers overflew Alaska and Alaskan Air Command F-102s were unable to intercept them.
 The response to this intrusion was to deploy ten F-106s from the wing to Alaska in what was called Operation White Shoes.
 However, maintaining these aircraft for an extended period of time put a strain on the wing's combat readiness back at McChord, and eventually a detachment of maintenance personnel was established to maintain the planes in Alaska.
 The wing got relief from this commitment while it was upgrading its F-106s from the 1st Fighter Wing, which relieved it from March to June 1964.
 Operation White Shoes terminated in 1965 and the unit's planes returned home.

-The wing was reactivated at Tyndall Air Force Base in 1981 as the 325th Fighter Weapons Wing, providing the Air Defense Weapons Center with operational and technical advice on air defense and tactics from 1981–1983.
+The wing was reactivated at Tyndall Air Force Base in 1981 as the 325th Fighter Weapons Wing, providing the Air Defense Weapons Center with operational and technical advice on air defense and tactics from 1981 to 1983.
 It also provided test and evaluation new air defense equipment, including use of the PQM-102 and QF-100, former operational aircraft modified to function as unmanned drones known as Full Scale Aerial Targets (FSAT).
 This FSAT mission would later transfer to what is now the 53rd Weapons Evaluation Group (53 WEG) of the 53rd Wing (53 WG).